JEdward7777/SentenceTransmogrifier/README.md

 ## Sentance Transmorgrifier

 # What is the Sentance Transmorgrifier?
-- The Sentance Transmorgrifier is a generic text to text conversion tool which uses a categorical gradiant boost library, [catboost](https://catboost.ai/), as its back end.
+- The Sentance Transmorgrifier is a framework to make text to text conversion models which uses a categorical gradiant boost library, [catboost](https://catboost.ai/), as its back end.
 - This library does not use neural net or word embeddings but does the transformation on the character level.
 - For Sentance Transmorgrifier to work, there has to be some common characters between the from and two conversion.
 - The model uses a modified form of the [logest common subsequence algorithm](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem) to transform the sentance conversion into a sequence of three types of operations:
   1. Match: Pass the character from input to output
   2. Drop: Remove the incoming character from the input.
   3. Insert: Generate a character and add it to the output.
-- The transformation uses a sliding context window of the next n incoming characters, n output transformed chars and n output untransformed chars.
+- The transformation uses a sliding context window of the next n incoming characters, ``n`` output transformed chars and n output untransformed chars.
 - Because the window is sliding, there is no fixed length on the character sequences which can be transformed.

 # How can I use the Sentance Transmorgrifier